nikmd23/talk-website-secrets-exposed/Outline.md

 - This talk is just going to aim at Web Sites and some of the nooks and crannies of that
 - [What is Web Sites really?](https://github.com/projectkudu/kudu/wiki/Kudu-architecture)
 	- Just IIS and Kudo
-		- Prove it's ISS by doing a remote connection?
+		- Prove it's ISS by doing a remote connection
-		- Prove it's Windows by RDP'ing?
+			- url-to-scm-site:443
 	- Compare to other options?
 	- *The only thing that really 'connects' the Kudu site to the real site is the file system, and that works regardless of what process or machine they each run on.*
 	- Still PAAS